vasanthkumar7/weather-app-using-python/README.md

 what special in this weather app:

-1, it displays all the neccesary weather information 2, each and eevry time it will show various icons based on the weather
+1, it displays all the neccesary weather information 2, each and every time it will show various icons based on the weather